JordanRL/Planck/README.md

 #### Grids

 > The concept of a grid in this project is an object which extends AbstractGrid and implements the GridInterface.
-A grid has a number of axis depending on the dimension of space the grid is intended to represent.
-So a three dimensional grid will have three axis.
+A grid has a number of axes depending on the dimension of space the grid is intended to represent.
+So a three dimensional grid will have three axes.

 > Each axis has an independently defined range (maximum and minimum valid values).
 The grid itself is not explicitly and exhaustively defined at every possible node.
 (For a 100x100x100 3D grid, this would be an array of size 1 million).
 Instead, the grid provides you with the tools to define things that are occurring at specific places, or things which are occurring across areas (using Node Events).